facebook The Rise of the Double Barrel Surname : Is the Double-Barrelled Surname Right for You?

 Craig’s Story

-When Craig Mitchell-Wheadon got married, he and his fiancée wanted to tie both their family names together “to form our new family”.
-As it was also Craig’s second marriage, he was keen to make the partnership feel “different and unique”.
+When Craig Mitchell-Wheadon got married, he and his fiancée wanted to tie both of their family names together “to form our new family.”
+As it was Craig’s second marriage, he was keen to make the partnership feel “different and unique.”

 This “unique connection” has gone down particularly well with the couple’s friends and family, and Craig feels that it “really highlights the coming together of two people into a partnership sharing both their histories in one combined way”.